Belgrave, Leicester: Etymology

 The settlement was named in the Domesday Book as Merdegrave (from Old English mearð 'marten' + grāf 'grove').
 However, after the Norman Conquest the merde, which means excrement in French, was changed to bel.

 History

 Belgrave was originally one of Leicestershire’s ancient villages, the first mention of which, under its original Saxon name of Merdegrave (which in old English means Martins grove) appears in Domesday Book of 1086 where it is listed amongst the lands given to Hugh de Grandmesnil.
 Grandmesnil had fought at the side of William the Conqueror at Hastings and was his chief cavalry commander.
-As a reward for his services he was granted several manors/lands of which this was one. by the King.
+As a reward for his services he was granted several manors/lands by the King, of which this was one.
 The land consisted of a mill, 24 acre of meadow and land for six ploughs.
 For centuries afterwards Belgrave continued as a small agricultural village.